Microchip-MPLAB-Harmony/gfx_apps_pic32mz_ef/apps/readme.md

 * [Legato Flash](./legato_flash/readme.md)

-This application demonstrates how to flash data to internal storage memory using USB or SD Card.
+This application demonstrates how to flash data to internal storage memory using USB.
 It can also be used as a simple flashing tool for other applications.

 ![](./../docs/images/legato_flash.png)